-Field-supplied and field-installed liquid-tight conduit connectors and conduit may be attached to the connectors on the basepan.
-Pull correctly rated high voltage and low voltage through appropriate conduits to maintain separation between low voltage and high voltage wires in accordance with UL and NEC requirements.
+Field-supplied and field-installed liquid tight conduit connectors and conduit may be attached to the connectors on the basepan.
+Pull correctly rated high voltage through appropriate conduits.
 Connect the power conduit to the internal disconnect (if unit is so equipped) or to the external disconnect (through unit side panel).
-Remove one of the two knockouts located on the bottom left side of the unit control box.
-Use this hole for the control conduit.
+A hole must be field cut in the main control box bottom on the left side so the 24-v control connections can be made.